Next.js App Router i18n Middleware Configuration

 const locale = resolveLocale(request);

-// Redirect un-prefixed routes to locale-prefixed paths
+// Redirect to locale-prefixed path

 // Persist resolved locale for subsequent requests